Lockheed J37: Design and development

 In 1930, Nathan C. Price joined Doble Steam Motors, a manufacturer of steam engines for cars and other uses.
-Over the next few years he worked on a number of projects and starting in autumn 1933 began working on a steam turbine for aircraft use.
-The engine featured a centrifugal compressor that fed air to a combustion chamber, which in turn fed steam into a turbine before exiting through a nozzle, powering the compressor and a propeller.
-The engine was fitted to a test aircraft in early 1934, where it demonstrated performance on par with existing piston engines except for difficulty maintaining power at higher altitudes due to the compressor.
-Work on the design ended in 1936 after Doble found little interest in the design from aircraft manufacturers or the Army.
+Over the next few years he worked on a number of projects and starting in autumn 1933 began working on a steam turbine power plant for aircraft use.
+Steam generation at high altitudes required air to be pressurized to sea level pressure and delivered at a constant rate to a steam generator's burners; Price proposed using a centrifugal compressor powered by a small gas turbine which was in turn driven by the hot gasses from a burner located between the compressor and turbine.
+Hot gasses exiting the turbine were then passed on to a steam generator, the output of which would then drive steam turbines connected to propellers (US Patent 2,223,856).

 Price started work on his own turbojet design in 1938, although this initial design was far more complex than what eventually emerged as the J37.
 In an effort to keep the fuel efficiency of the engine similar to existing piston engine, Price used a combination of low-compression axial compressor stages feeding a high-compression reciprocating compressor.
 In 1941 he was hired by Lockheed to evaluate the General Electric superchargers being fit to the experimental XP-49, a high-altitude version of their famous P-38.
 By this time Price had the basic design of his jet completed and was able to attract the interest of Lockheed's Chief Research Engineer, Kelly Johnson, who would later found the company's famous Skunk Works.
 Johnson had been thinking about a new high-speed design after running into various compressibility problems at high speed with the P-38 and the jet engine seemed like a natural fit in this project.
 During 1941 he ordered the development of a new aircraft to be powered by Price's engine, developing the engine as the L-1000 and the aircraft as the Lockheed L-133.

 Later that year the Tizard Mission arrived in the US and presented many technological advances being worked on in England, including information on Frank Whittle's jet engine designs.
 Rumors of similar work in Germany and the well-publicized flights in Italy suggested that practically everyone but the US was working on jets and getting a design of their own suddenly took on the utmost importance.
 Vannevar Bush, Tizard's counterpart in the US, decided the best course of action was to simply license the British designs.
 A committee under the direction of William F. Durand was set up to put the British designs into production and build an aircraft to test them.
 These projects emerged as the General Electric J31 powering the P-59 Airacomet.